AnTiMatteIR/stash-docs/docs/index.md

 #### Themes and CSS customization

-There is a [directory of community-created themes][stash-themes] on our Wiki, along with instructions on how to install them.
+There is a [directory of community-created themes](customization/themes/overview.md) on our Wiki, along with instructions on how to install them.

-You can also make Stash's interface fit your desired style with [custom CSS snippets][stash-css-snippets].
+You can also make Stash's interface fit your desired style with [custom CSS snippets](customization/css-snippets.md).

 ### Support (FAQ)